Difference between FAT32 and NTFS

 Advantages of FAT32 –

-- FAT32 efficiently work under partitions of 200 MB.
+- FAT32 efficiently works under partitions of 200 MB.

 - FAT32 provides compatibility with different operating systems.